intility/off_broadway_emqtt/README.md

 with limited bandwidth.
 MQTT is commonly used in IoT (Internet of Things), home and industrial automation, healthcare and energy management amongst others.

-Several well-known systems and cloud providers provides MQTT broker services that can be used to build automation systems, such as
+Several well-known systems and cloud providers provides MQTT broker services that can be used to build automation systems.
+These includes
 Amazon Web Services (AWS IoT), Microsoft Azure (IoT Hub, Event Grid), IBM Watson IoT Platform and Eclipse Mosquitto.

 ## Usage